akka/akka/akka-docs/intro/getting-started-first-scala.rst

 be able to run this as an application directly from the command line.

 The ``Pi`` object is a perfect container module for our actors and messages, so let's put them all there.
-We also create a method ``calculate`` in which we start up the ``Master`` actor and wait for it to finish:

 .. includecode:: ../../akka-tutorials/akka-tutorial-first/src/main/scala/Pi.scala#app
    :exclude: actors-and-messages

-As you can see the *calculate* method above it creates an ``ActorSystem`` and this is the Akka container which will contain all actors created in that "context".
+As you can see the app creates an ``ActorSystem`` and this is the Akka container which will contain all actors created in that "context".
 An example of how to create actors in the container is the *'system.actorOf(...)'* line in the calculate method.
 In this case we create two top level actors.
 If you instead where in an actor context, i.e. inside an actor creating other actors, you should use *context.actorOf(...)*.
 This is illustrated in the Master code above.
+The extraction of ``nrOfMessages`` and ``nrOfElements`` from the configuration shows how easy it is to access values provided externally; the file which defines them is ``application.conf`` in the resources directory.

 That's it.
 Now we are done.